odea-project/qAlgorithms/report/discussion_tests.md

 project, all measured in positive mode.
 One sample measurement is notable for not containing any centroids for the first 800 scans.
-Naming: C = control, T = treatment, S = sampling time
+Naming: C = control, T = treatment, S = sampling time Another sample contained 5000 MS1 spectra, while usually only 1300 were recorded.

 Other reference data:
 Excerpt of a measurement series containing four blanks, and seven